FIN2302 Financial Economics

 - compare the efficient markets hypothesis to behavioural finance

-- evaluate the role played by financial institutions in the flow of funds
+- evaluate the role played by banks in the flow of funds

 - explain how a central bank conducts monetary policy